-We have audited, in accordance with auditing standards generally accepted in the United States of America, the statutory financial statements of Texas Windstorm Insurance Association (the "Association") for the years ended December 31, 2012 and 2011, and have issued our report thereon dated June 25, 2013.
+We have audited, in accordance with auditing standards generally accepted in the United States of America, the statutory financial statements of Texas Windstorm Insurance Association (the "Association") for the years ended December 31, 2013 and 2012, and have issued our report thereon dated May 8, 2014.
 In connection therewith, we advise you as follows:

 - a.
-We are independent certified public accountants with respect to the Association and conform to the standards of the accounting profession as contained in the Code of Professional Conduct and pronouncements of the American Institute of Certified Public Accountants, and the Rules of Professional Conduct of the Texas Board of Public Accountancy. - b.
-The engagement partner and engagement manager, who are certified public accountants, have 40 years and 8 years, respectively, of experience in public accounting and are experienced in auditing insurance enterprises.
+We are independent certified public accountants with respect to the Association and conform to the standards of the accounting profession as contained in the Code of Professional Conduct and pronouncements of the American Institute of Certified Public Accountants, and the Rules of Professional Conduct of the Texas State Board of Public Accountancy. - b.
+The engagement director, who is a certified public accountant, has 9 years of experience in public accounting and is experienced in auditing insurance enterprises.
 Members of the engagement team, most of whom have had experience in auditing insurance enterprises and most of whom are certified public accountants, were assigned to perform tasks commensurate with their training and experience. - c.
 We understand that the Association intends to file its audited statutory financial statements and our report thereon with the Texas Department of Insurance and that the Insurance Commissioner of that state will be relying on that information in monitoring and regulating the statutory financial condition of the Association.